jrdcode/shift-cipher/readme.txt

+Shift Cipher Application
+- EncodedMessages are stored in EncodedData.txt

 To run Application simply use:

 ./gradlew bootRun

-EncodedMessages are stored in EncodedData.txt